-Meet Denmark's Latest Batch of Extremist Groups
+Meet Denmark's Latest Batch Of Extremist Groups

 Extremist according to SFI because: They’ve been yelling and spitting at Muslim women.
 They allegedly ran amuck in Gullestrupparken in Jutland, smashing windows and threatening immigrants of Somali decent.
 They’ve also supposedly been behind a series of assaults on left wing activists and immigrants.

-Danish Defence League: Danish Defence League is a branch of a movement that was started in England in response to returning soldiers being harassed by extreme Muslims.
-We are fighting for a democratic society where the government is more picky in terms of who they let in.
+Danish Defense League: Danish Defense League is a movement that was started in England in response to returning soldiers being harassed by extreme Muslims.
+We are fighting for a democratic society, where the government is more picky in terms of who they let in.
 Our goal is to stop the mass immigration from third world countries and think more about the interest of the Danes instead of the Muslims.
-We want to see the authorities getting tougher on extreme groups of Muslims.
+We want to see the authorities getting tougher on the extreme groups of Muslims.
 Our government is on its knees for Islam and is looking out for their interests instead of the interests of the Danes.

 What do you think of the report?

 The people behind this report clearly haven’t read our manifesto.
 It’s very unpleasant to be called extremists, but we’re used to it.
+It’s laughable though.
 It’s a weird term to put on people who are in fact fighting against extremists.

 Extremist according to SFI because: They hosted a public meeting about how civil disobedience could be used to lower public transportation fares.
 Extreme.

-Libertarian Socialists: We are a political organisation, who are working for a libertarian socialist society based on equality.
+Libertære Socialister: We are a political organization, who are working for a libertarian socialist society based on equality.

 What do you guys believe in?